Lanxin Yu: Career

 In 2014, while at Tsinghua University, Yu wrote and directed Sail, the Summer Winds.
 With support form the local government and Shenzhen Foreign Language School, she was able to film her youth drama which had a very limited budget for cast, crew and production.
 While writing the script, Yu received an offer from a production company to make the movie, buying her script with Yu directing it, but declined preferring to keep creative control and take it on herself.

-In 2018, she wrote and directed To Us, From Us ,a story adapted from her personal experience and real events.
+In 2018, she wrote and directed To Us, From Us, a story adapted from her personal experience and real events.
 The lead character Tan Ruiming, was inspire by her teacher Tang Ruiguang, an outstanding faculty member in the high school department of Shenzhen Foreign Languages School.
 The movie tells the story of how an honorable and inspiring teacher of excellence can influence a student's life.
 To Us, From Us was released on iQIYI streaming digitally.
 Views exceeded 2 million in the first week with an 8.2 rating on Douban.

 In 2020, Yu's screenplay Let Life Be Beautiful was directed by Lin Ziping, starring Liu Mintao, Tan Kai, and Rong Zishan.
 The story was inspired by the true story of a young man whose pursuit of writing, recording and performing music kept him alive while suffering from leukemia.
 It was produced by iQIYI, and released October 5 in mainland China.
 The movie featured "Missing a Wasted Name" perform by Chen Chusheng, the promotion song "Wings" performed by Xie Keyin from girl group TheNine, among others.

 In 2023, after four years in development, a launch event for the commencement of production for Yu's TV series, Too Young To Grow Old, the spinoff of To Us, From Us was held in Longgang District, Shenzhen.
 The 24-episode series follows the lives of the new generation of youth in Shenzhen, with filming taking place in Longgang, Shenzhen Wutong Project Pictures and Yingchuan Culture are co-producers.

-January 22, 2025 Too Young To Grow Old, written and directly by Yu, premiered on iQIYI.
+On January 22, 2025, Too Young To Grow Old, written and directly by Yu, premiered on iQIYI.